What Are Job Levels in the Workplace?

 Senior Staff

 Senior staff typically refers to experienced professionals who have been in their field for several years and have a deep understanding of their job.
-Senior staff may include positions such as senior staff, senior analysts, and senior engineers.
+They may include positions such as senior staff, senior analysts, and senior engineers.

 These positions require strong leadership skills, as those at the senior level may serve as mentors or supervisors to junior-level staff members.